ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-arg`, `--argument`</dt>
-<dd>Set arguments for this jobrun.
+<dd>Set arguments for this job run.
 Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-a`, `--argument`</dt>
-<dd>Set arguments for this jobrun.
+<dd>Set arguments for this job run.
 Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-ai`, `--array-indices`</dt>
-<dd>Specifies the array indices that are used for this jobrun.
+<dd>Specifies the array indices that are used for this job run.
 Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9` or `1-5,7-8,10`.
 The maximum is `999999`.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-cmd`, `--command`</dt>
-<dd>Set commands for this jobrun.
+<dd>Set commands for this job run.
 Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`-c`, `--command`</dt>
-<dd>Set commands for this jobrun.
+<dd>Set commands for this job run.
 Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`--cpu`</dt>
-<dd>The amount of CPU set for each array index for this jobrun.
+<dd>The amount of CPU set for each array index for this job run.
 This value is optional.
 The default value is <code>1</code>.</dd>
 <dt>`-e`, `--env`</dt>
-<dd>Set environment variables for this jobrun.
+<dd>Set environment variables for this job run.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` flag; for example, `-e envA -e envB`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
-<dd>Set environment variables for this jobrun from the key-value pairs that are stored in this configmap.
+<dd>Set environment variables for this job run from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables when a new job is run.
 This value is optional.
 </dd>
 <dt>`-env-sec`, `--env-from-secret`</dt>
-<dd>Set environment variables for this jobrun from the key-value pairs that are stored in this secret.
+<dd>Set environment variables for this job run from the key-value pairs that are stored in this secret.
 To reference the full secret, specify the name of the secret.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `password` in a secret that is named `secretName`, use the value `secretName:password`.
 To add environment variables for all keys in a secret that is named `secretName`, use the value `secretName`.
 Keys that are added to a secret with a full reference display as environment variables when a new job is run.
 This value is optional.
 </dd>
 <dt>`-es`, `--ephemeral-storage`</dt>
-<dd>The amount of ephemeral storage for this jobrun.
-Use `Mi` for mebibytes or `Gi` for gibibytes.
+<dd>The amount of ephemeral storage for this job run.
+Use `Mi` for `mebibytes` or `Gi` for `gibibytes`.
 This value is optional.
 </dd>
 <dt>`-i`, `--image`</dt>
-<dd>The name of the image used for this jobrun.
+<dd>The name of the image used for this job run.
 The `--name` and the `--image` values are required, if you do not specify the `--job` value.
 For images in Docker Hub, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value overrides any `--image` value that is assigned in the job definition.
 This value is optional.
 </dd>
 <dt>`-j`, `--job`</dt>
 <dd>The name of the job configuration.
 View job configurations with the `job list` command.
 This value is optional.
 </dd>
 <dt>`-met`, `--maxexecutiontime`</dt>
-<dd>The maximum execution time in seconds for this jobrun.
+<dd>The maximum execution time in seconds for this job run.
 This value is optional.
 The default value is <code>7200</code>.
 </dd>
 <dt>`-m`, `--memory`</dt>
-<dd>The amount of memory to assign to this jobrun.
-Use `Mi` for mebibytes or `Gi` for gibibytes.
+<dd>The amount of memory to assign to this job run.
+Use `Mi` for `mebibytes` or `Gi` for `gibibytes`.
 This value is optional.
 The default value is <code>128Mi</code>.
 </dd>
 <dt>`-n`, `--name`</dt>
-<dd>The name this jobrun.
+<dd>The name this job run.
 The `--name` and the `--image` values are required, if you do not specify the `--job` value.
 Use a name that is unique within the project.
 <ul>
 	<li>  The name must begin with a lowercase letter.</li>
 	<li>  The name must end with a lowercase alphanumeric character.</li>